lanceman2/quickstream/README.md

 - Stream flows can pass through a block without a copy.
 We call it a "pass-through" ring buffers.
 In general the stream ring buffers are all "pass-through" ring buffers but some have zero pass-through ports (non-pass-through case).
-The blocks code must decide they want to be a "pass-through" stream block.
+The block's code must decide they want to be a "pass-through" stream block.

 - quickstream uses a similar stream ring buffer mapping to GNUradio but it